Emmotes/ic_spoilers/docs/archive/melf.md

 # Changes

-Melf will be a reworked champion in the The Great Modron March event and delayed until 13 May 2026.
+Melf will be a reworked champion in the Dragondown event and delayed until 10 June 2026.

 Only abilities that have seen some changes will be displayed here - and be aware that there's a lot of guesswork involved.
 Some abilities may not have names - some may have the *wrong* names - or specialisations might not be marked as such - etc..
 Focus on the effect data itself.